nikithamarythomas/music_recommender/README.md

 This project is a music recommender system that suggests songs based on similarity measures.
 The system uses a precomputed similarity matrix to find songs that are similar to a given track.
 The dataset includes information about users, artists, tracks, and playlists.

+    * Due to GitHub's file size limits, these files are not fully visible on the GitHub repository.
+You can download the complete files by cloning the repository and accessing them locally. *

 ## Features

 - Recommends songs based on a given track.